Heart & Cardiac Services

-TAVI procedure has been designed to replace a diseased aortic valve by entering the heart via a catheter.
+TAVI is a procedure designed to replace a diseased aortic valve.
 Transcatheter means we use a catheter (a small flexible and hollow tube) to place a new aortic valve in the heart.
-This is done by making a small opening in an artery, then threading the catheter and the new valve into the heart.
+The TAVI procedure is done by making a small opening in an artery, then threading the catheter and the new valve into the heart.
 Until Transcatheter Aortic Valve Implantation (TAVI) was developed, the only solution to replace a diseased heart valve was open-heart surgery.

 TAVI is a less invasive procedure

 TAVI is a less invasive procedure than open-heart surgery and is a superior medical treatment for inoperable patients.
 A Cardiologist or Interventional Cardiologist is the doctor who will diagnose you with aortic stenosis, and if you have been diagnosed with severe aortic stenosis, you can discuss the opportunity of undergoing TAVI as treatment.

 Aortic Stenosis is a serious disease affecting the aortic heart valve.
 Aortic stenosis affects mostly seniors, and people in their later years of life.
 Aortic Stenosis usually presents with breathlessness, fainting and some chest pain, so if you or your loved one is experiencing breathlessness, fainting and some chest pain, please talk with your doctor at your earliest convenience.

 1. For the Norwest Private Heart Team to gain a complete picture of you and your health, we need to see you in our clinic in person.

 2. Appointments are coordinated over two or three days, but there may be a few days between clinic days.
 If you are travelling to Sydney for the assessment, we try to schedule your visits over two or three days in a row (remember to book your hotel for at least two or three nights).